EugeneZmeuk/questdb.io/docs/reference/api/influxdb.md

 | of          | TIMESTAMP            | 2021-11-29T16:20:21 | `of=1638202821000000t`      |
 | liquidity   | BOOLEAN              | FALSE               | `liquidity=f`               |
 | timestamp   | DESIGNATED TIMESTAMP | 2021-11-29T16:20:21 | `1638202821000000000`       |

+## ILP transactions

+ILP transactions are implicit; the protocol is built to stream data at a high rate of speed and to support batching.
+There are three ways data is committed and becomes visible or partially visible.
+The commit method is chosen based on whichever occurs first.

+### Row-based commit

+Each table has a max uncommitted rows metadata property.
+The ILP server will issue a commit when the number of uncommitted rows reaches this value.
+The table commit implementation retains data under max uncommitted rows or newer than the commit lag (whichever is smallest) as uncommitted data.
+Committed data is visible to table readers.

+### Idle table timeout

+When there is no data ingested in the table after a set period, the ingested uncommitted data is fully committed, and table data becomes fully visible.
+The timeout value is server-global and can be configured via the server configuration property `line.tcp.min.idle.ms.before.writer.release`.

+### Interval-based commit

+A table's commit lag metadata property determines how much uncommitted data will need to remain uncommitted for performance reasons.
+This lag value is measured in time units from the table's data.
+Data older than the lag value will be committed and become visible.
+ILP derives the commit interval as a function of the commit lag value for each table.
+The difference is that the commit interval is a wall clock.

+To ease understanding of how time interval interacts with commit lag , let's look at how real-time data stream will become visible.
+The wall clock is roughly aligned with time in the data stream in real-time data.
+Let's assume that table has a commit lag value of 60 seconds and a commit interval of 20 seconds.
+After the first 60 seconds of ingestion, ILP will attempt to commit 3 times.
+After each attempt, there will be no data visible to the application.
+This is because all the data will fall within the lag interval.

+On the 4th commit, which would occur, 80 seconds after the data stream begins, the application will see the first 20 seconds of the data, with the remaining 60 seconds uncommitted.
+Each subsequent commit will reveal more data in 20-second increments.
+It should be noted that both commit lag and commit interval should be carefully chosen with both data visibility and ingestion performance in mind.

 ## ILP over TCP